UrbanInstitute/urbanschemes/README.md

 ### Histogram
 This histogram explores the distribution of S&P 500 opening prices using the `sp500` dataset included with a Stata installation.

-The y-axis title is placed along the top of the chart.
+The y-axis title is placed along the top of the chart and the y-axis line is removed.
 Dotted grid lines comply with the Urban Institute Data Visualization Style Guide guidelines for print materials.
 Only y-axis ticks are removed.
 ```
 sysuse sp500, clear